 Around this page are photos of various Australasian boxers enjoying agility.

 I got the agility bug in the 1970s when I watched my mother training her boxers for utility trials.
-We had a borrowed long jump and scale jump in our back yard and the dogs and I both found that equipment far more interesting than heelwork, stays, recall, and retrieves that had previously dominated the backyard training sessions.
+We had a borrowed long jump and scale jump in our back yard.
+The dogs and I found that equipment far more interesting than the heelwork, stays and retrieves that had previously dominated the backyard training sessions.

 I first dabbled in agility for myself when I trained Freddy in agility in the early 1990s.
-Unfortunately, Freddy's cruxiate ligament injury meant we only had a few short months of serious agility work, yet throughout her life she remembered all the equipment and commands and would merrily atempt a course given a chance.
+Unfortunately, Freddy had an injury that meant we only had a few short months of serious agility work, yet throughout her life she remembered all the equipment and commands and would merrily atempt a course given a chance.

 Kiri was a consistent performer - usually bringing home a handful of clear rounds and ribbons from every weekend of competition.
-As she aged she got a little bored with agility and so I retired her in 2006 when she was 9.5 years old.
+I retired her in 2006 when she was 9.5 years old.
 Between 2002-2006, Kiri had won out of Starters, won out of Novice, and earned her Agility Dog Excellent (ADX), ADX Advanced Bronze, and ADX Advanced Silver titles.
-She is one of only a few Boxers to have earned the right to compete in Senior level competition and in 2003 she won a first place at that level and an Agility Challenge Certificate.
+She was one of only a few Boxers to have earned the right to compete in Senior level competition and in 2003 she won a first place at that level and an Agility Challenge Certificate.

-Rosie was a bit of a live wire and worked faster than my brain/body did, so competing in agility was exciting with her - she would either be switched on and firing, or not with me at all.
+Rosie was a bit of a live wire and worked faster than my brain/body did, so competing in agility was exciting with her.
 I didn't get to a large number of events, and she took time out for a litter, but Rosie picked up an impressive number of placings.
 The highlight of Rosie's career would be the 2008 Canberra Royal where she won two 1st placings & two 2nd placings in the JDX and ADX events, a 3rd place in Strategic Pairs, and qualifying certificates in Open Agility and Novice Gamblers - we brought home a carload of prizes that weekend!

 Interested in doing agility with your boxer?

 The best place to start is with your local obedience club.
 Basic training is important.
-When you're ready to move on to training in agility, your obedience club may run agility classes too or will be able to tell you where agility classes are held in your area.
-If you don't have access to a good club or just want extra resources at home, these are the two good resources for getting started on the right path:
+When you're ready to move on to training in agility, your obedience club may run agility classes too or will be able to tell you where agility classes are held.

 I apply the same philosophy to agility as to obedience training: make it as easy and enjoyable as possible for the dog.
 That means taking things one step at a time and not trying to run before you can walk.